Blockchainia/eterraverse-grant-supplement/Blockchainia_Cards_GDD.md

-# Game Design Document (GDD) for "Blockchainia: CardBrawl"
+# Game Design Document (GDD) for "Eterraverse: Dawn of Eterra"

 ## 1. Game Overview

 ### Title
-Blockchainia: CardBrawl
+Eterraverse: Dawn of Eterra

 ### Concept
-Blockchainia: CardBrawl is a fully on chain game in which Cards are minted for a complex Collect, Craft, and Compete Card game.
-Each card features a different Monster, Boss, NPC or Playable Character from the Blockchainia Lore.
-Blockchainia: CardBrawl is a mini-game to our wider gaming ecosystem.
-The game mixes and adapts from the mechanics of many well known games, from simple capturing based on value (Dominoes, Triple Triad, Final Fantasy 8), to complex battles (Magic the Gathering, Tetra Master, Final Fantasy 9).
+Eterraverse: Dawn of Eterra is a fully on chain game in which Cards are minted for a complex Collect, Craft, and Compete Card game.
+Each card features a different Monster, Boss, NPC or Playable Character from the Eterraverse Lore.
+Eterraverse: Dawn of Eterra is a mini-game to our wider gaming ecosystem.
+The game mixes and adapts from the mechanics of many well known games, from simple capturing based on value (Dominoes, Triple Triad), to complex battles (Magic the Gathering, Tetra Master).
 We implement a combination of Rank, Genetics, Battle Arrows, and Battle Classes to create a strategic hybrid-deterministic battle system.
-CardBrawl players compete with their genetically unique Cards to collect Resources and earn Experience.
+Dawn of Eterra players compete with their genetically unique Cards to collect Resources and earn Experience.
 Resources allow players to alter their Card's attributes, as well as Forge new Equipment to each card.
 Experience allows players to level their cards, potentially increasing certain attributes along the way.
 Legendary and Mythical Weapons and Armor will grant specific Perks in the battle mathematics.
 The winner of each match may "Clone" one perishable copy of a card they have captured from their opponents hand.
 This Clone will be automatically burned after the completion of the first match it participates in.
 The game's returns are the following Resources: Ingredients, Materials, and Essence, which must be obtained through winning matches.
 Crafting together Formulas of these Resources results in more powerful equipment and spells which can be Forged to cards to increase its "Face Values" and genetic attributes.

 ### Platform
 PC/Mobile

 ### Genre
-Card Game
+Card Game, Companion app

 ## 2. Gameplay

 ### Game Overview
 EterraCards combines resource collection and crafting with a complex battle system.
 Players compete against AI NPCs to mine Resources to enhance their genetically unique cards, driving players to level up to enable higher stakes games.
 Players Ante-up a small fee to play against AI NPCs who drop valuable Resources upon losing.
 These resources are needed to engage with the crafting system.
 Cards can be acquired through minting Card Packs, while Resources in the form of Ingredients, Materials, and Essence must be won through playing Card games through the Ante-up system.

-CardBrawl is played on a four-by-four (4x4) four grid of blank squares where cards will be placed as the game progresses.
+Dawn of Eterra is played on a four-by-four (4x4) four grid of blank squares where cards will be placed as the game progresses.
 At the start of each game, up to six squares may be blocked from play, referred to as Grid Lock.
 Each card has four numbers, one in each Cardinal Direction, referred to as "Face Values".
 Each individual number is referred to as a Rank, representing its strength in that direction.
 These numbers range from one to ten, ten being represented by the letter 'A'.
 Cards can have elemental alignments that affect the game play if there are elemental icons on the game board.

 Before a match, each player selects five Cards from their Deck.
 A coin-flip decides who begins.
 The player who wins the coin toss may choose a card to play anywhere on the grid.
 After the first card is played, the opposing player may play a card on any unoccupied square on the board.
 The game continues with players' turns alternating.